ablwr/cats/README.md

 - Run `make` (this kicks off `cats.c` and builds the file)
 - Run `./cats` to test it out!

-If you LOVE IT, you can add the command to your global bash settings by running `cp cats /usr/local/bin/cats`.
+If you LOVE IT, you can add the command to your global bash settings by running `cp cats /usr/local/bin/cats` (or wherever your $PATH may be).

 ```
                ________________